Kittemzly/ChocoBot/README.md

   - `tranquil`
 - `speed`: Set to `"fast"` or `"slow"` for UI handling delays.

-All other parameters (e.g., wait times, duty selection indices, zone IDs) are managed internally.
+All other parameters (e.g., wait times, duty selection indices, zone IDs) can also be changed but there shouldnt be any need to.

 ## Usage

 1. **Install SND:** Ensure SND is installed and configured for FFXIV.
-2. **Load the Script:** Paste the complete script into your SND macro editor.
+2. **Load the Script:** Paste the complete script into your SND macro editor and make sure its set to LUA.
 3. **Configure:** Adjust `maxRank`, `raceType`, and `speed` in the configuration section as desired.
 4. **Run the Script:** Execute the macro.
-The script will automate the queueing, race execution, and chocobo info retrieval while logging progress in your chat.
+The script will automate the queueing, race execution, and chocobo info retrieval while logging progress in your echo chat.

 ## Disclaimer